benisai/Openwrt-Monitoring/README.md

 # Openwrt-Monitoring
 Openwrt Monitoring via Grafana.
-This project consists of a few other applications to help.
-Install on Router.
-You will need a dual core CPU, with 256mb of RAM.
+This project consists of a few applications to help monitor your home router.
+You will need a decent router (anything from 3yrs ago will work) dual core CPU, with 256mb of RAM and 128mb nand and a home server running docker.

+Router:
+Install Collectd, Prometheus Plugins and IPTMON

+Home Server:
+Install Docker and run the Docker-Compose file. (make sure to update the prometheus.yml file with your server IP)

 Credit: I started with this dashboard from Matthew Helmke and added some stuff.
 I cant say I'm an expert in Grafana or Prometheus (first time using Prom)